robertoquijanol/mexico-crime-maps/README.md

 # mexico-crime-maps

-- This repository contains my final project for my Introduction to Data Science with R class.
+- This repository contains the final project for my Introduction to Data Science with R class.

 - Crime data was obtained from the crime incidence report updated monthly by the Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública.